Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING|Activator` Object by name or label to destroy.
     1. `[Explode|Silent] :Silent` Whether to explode the object or despawn it.
 Explosion does *not* trigger the death fuse.

+- `Act_DockInstant` Only for players.
+Forces docking instantly with the given target.
+    1. `STRING|Activator` Players by label to be force-docked instantly.
+    1. `STRING` Target object name or static solar to dock with.
+    1. `STRING` Dock hardpoint name to dock at.

 - `Act_Ethercomm` Sends communication from no specific source to others.
 A sender without proper space costume will not display a comms window.
     1. `STRING` The name of this comm.
 Referred to by `Cnd_CommComplete`.
     1. `STRING|Activator` Object by name or label to receive this comm.